halilayyildiz/miner-guard/README.md

 Cryptocurrency Miner Pool Status Checker

 ## About
-This applcation simply checks earnings of the miners on ahashpool.
+This application simply checks earnings of the miners on ahashpool.
 Supports multiple users and periodically updates miner earnings via pool service API.

 ## API Usage